 And while scent is usually the main feature women consider when choosing a body wash, other factors to take into account include skin type and formula.
 A rich, creamy body wash can be a nightmare for women with acne and oily skin, while a light foaming body wash can wreak havoc for women who have delicate dry skin.
 You’ll also want to consider if the body wash can double as face wash or shampoo and whether it will leave a residue on your skin post-shower.

 Our buying guide takes an in-depth look at what separates the best body washes from their mediocre counterparts.
 We also share helpful tips for using body wash effectively and answer some commonly asked questions.
-When you’re ready to shop, check out our top product picks.

 Your search for the ideal body wash should start with three important factors: scent, your skin type, and formula.